 API stands for Application Programming Interface.
 It is an intermediate link between two applications that allows them to communicate with each other.

 To understand what an API is, let’s take a look at a real-life example – booking movie tickets online.

-It is one of the easiest processes that we use in our day to day lives.
-When you open the website, you choose the movie you want to watch, select the showtime, select the seats, and make the payment.
+It is one of the easiest processes that we use in our day-to-day lives.
+When you open the website, you choose the movie you want to watch, choose the venue, select the showtime, select the seats, and make the payment.
 Voila!
 You can now print your tickets.